LGBTQ rights in Morocco: Gender identity and expression

 Traditional cultural and religious mores tend to associate cross-dressing with homosexuality.
 Culturally, certain forms of cross-dressing have been tolerated in areas where women were not a part.
 The initial lack of female actors meant that the roles often went to men, who were generally assumed to be homosexual, but were shown a modicum of tolerance.

-In the 1950s, the publicity surrounding French actress and entertainer Coccinelle helped to establish Casablanca as being a place where certain doctors were willing to perform sex change operations, albeit in clandestine circumstances.
+In the 1950s, the Casablanca as being a place where certain doctors were willing to perform sex change operations, albeit in clandestine circumstances.

 Conviction history

 Moroccan public opinion towards the LGBTQ community is generally negative, in alignment with attitudes about LGBTQ rights in much of the Muslim world.
 The country has a male-dominated culture, a patriarchal society with traditional gender roles, that prefers a male and a female to get married and have children.
 The government has sporadically continued to enforce the laws on homosexuality with occasional public arrests carried out in routine fashion.

-A court in Ksar el-Kebir, a small city about 120 kilometres south of Tangier, convicted six men on 10 December 2007 of violating article 489 of Morocco's penal code.
+A court in Ksar el-Kebir, a small city about 120 km south of Tangier, convicted six men on 10 December 2007 of violating article 489 of Morocco's penal code.
 However, according to the defendants' lawyers, the prosecution failed to present any evidence that the men actually had engaged in the prohibited conduct.

 The men were sentenced to varying terms on 17 December 2007, after a video circulated online—including on YouTube—purporting to show a private party, allegedly including the men, taking place in Ksar el-Kebir on 18 November.
 Press reports claimed the party was a "gay marriage".
 Following the arrests, dozens of men and women marched through the streets of Ksar el-Kebir, denouncing the men's alleged actions and calling for their punishment.

 In 2010, the government permitted openly gay singer Elton John to give a performance during the Mawazine Festival, despite objections from the Justice and Development Party, which was, at the time, the biggest opposition party in parliament.
 The festival was condoned by King Mohammed VI and was a part of the king's plans to create a more open and modern nation.

 Abdellah Taïa and Rachid O., both successful writers, have written openly about gender roles and sexual identity in Morocco, but they do not reside in Morocco.
 Beyond these writers, the government has tolerated the existence of one magazine for the gay community as well as one gay rights organization.
 The LGBTQ publication Mithly has been allowed to be discreetly distributed to adults in Morocco, although the government still will not grant the publication a distribution license and the magazine itself has to be made in neighboring Spain.
 In a similar sense, the government will not officially recognize the LGBTQ rights organization, Kif-Kif, but has allowed it to exist and co-sponsor some educational seminars.